Repairing Credit With Late Payments - Credit Repair and Late Payments

 Again, late payments can stay on your credit reports for up to 7 years, so asking your creditor to remove the listing is worth a try.
 Sure, it’s a long shot, but it’s not an impossibility.

 Once you’re current on the account – and have several months of on-time payments under your belt – consider asking your creditor to remove the late payment listing.
+A great way to do this is with a Goodwill Letter.
 They are under no obligation to do so, but they might, especially if you were only late one month, you were going through a financial hardship, and have since been keeping the account in good standing.

 It’s Well Worth the Extra Work